hpc-uk/sc17-hpccarpentry-bof/README.md

 ## Activities

+This section has now been updated with analysis of the activity outputs

 ### What do you want to get out of this BoF?

 1. Votes: 33 Understand requirements for HPC Carpentry training from HPC community